epfl-ada-2018/ada007project/README.md

     * brand - brand name
     * categories - list of categories the product belongs to

-We temporally consider these two dataset, and we are looking for some external dataset that can help us, but these will be discussed later.
+We temporally consider these two datasets, and we are looking for some external dataset that can help us, but these will be discussed later.

 # A list of internal milestones up until project milestone 2